snowboardit/Website-2022/README.md

 # [Maxlareau.com](https://maxlareau.com) updated for 2022! 🍾
+A place to show off my skills and a new home to display what projects I've been working on.

 ## 🗃️ Stack
 - ⚛️ **React & Next.js:** Allow for a quick, versatile, and lightweight front-end